philthompson/blog/gen/static/nfl-elo/faq.md

 In applying Elo ratings to American football, we cannot treat an NFL game like a single chess game.
 A chess game can be won or lost in only a few moves, and the endgame is determined by which pieces remain and where they are physically positioned.
 This is more analogous to a football drive or even a single play than to an entire football game.

 Another way of looking at it involves the *approach* taken by the players/teams involved.
 In a multi-game chess match, players do not treat each individual chess game as a "must win."
 Depending on whether they are playing the white or black pieces, or how the match or game progresses, they may attempt to invoke a draw or play conservatively.
-A chess match cannot be won or lost in a single game, and their goal is to win the match, not each game.
+A chess match cannot be won or lost in a single game, and their goal is to win the match, not every game.
 Similarly, football teams do not treat each individual drive or play as a "must win."
 A football game cannot be won with a couple of scores in the first quarter.
 Their goal is to win the football game by "winning" more drives/plays than the other team over the course of the game.

 For these reasons, it doesn't make sense to treat a football game like a single chess game with respect to Elo calculations.
 Instead, we'll treat a football game like a multi-game chess match.
 This works nicely because after a scoring drive, a football team kicks to their opponent and a new drive begins &mdash; to some degree the game is reset.
 Nothing like this happens in a single chess game.